openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 On the beach, in Greece or in Denmark.

-#### Someone gives you $1.000.000 â€” what would you do with the money?
+#### Someone gives you $1.000.000 — what would you do with the money?

 Buy a Ferrari.

-#### If traveling through time was possible â€” when would we be most likely to meet you?
+#### If traveling through time was possible — when would we be most likely to meet you?

-I'd like to jump to somewhere 50-100 years from now â€“ I'd like to see what the historians of the (near) future think of our world and our actions today.
+I'd like to jump to somewhere 50-100 years from now – I'd like to see what the historians of the (near) future think of our world and our actions today.

-#### Thereâ€™s a thunderstorm outside â€” do you turn off your computer?
+#### There’s a thunderstorm outside — do you turn off your computer?

 No.